shamanec/GADS-devices-provider/docs/setup.md

 On start the provider will connect to MongoDB and read its respective configuration data.

 # Logging
-Providers log both to local files and in MongoDB.
+Provider logs both to local files and in MongoDB.

 ## Provider logs
 Provider logs can be found in the `provider.log` file in the `/logs` folder relative to the supplied `provider-folder` flag on start.
 They will also be in MongoDB in DB `logs` and collection corresponding to the provider name.